tibou293/Mega-Tik-Tak-Toe/README.md

-# Mega-Tik-Tak-Toe
+# Mega-Tic-Tac-Toe
-This is my Mega Tik Tak Toe.
+This is my Mega Tic-Tac-Toe.

+"New-Design" branch is the current one.